 DE – Diatomaceous Earth: Often used as a soil amendment and/or as a treatment for ants and other insects.

-DFIC – Oddly, I haven’t been able to find what this abbreviation actually stands for, but it is the identification system used by National Plant Germplasm System to track its fig varieties.
+DFIC – Short for [UC] Davis FICus, the identification system used by the National Plant Germplasm System to track its fig (Ficus) varieties.
 Sometimes referred to as the Site Identifier.
 For example DFIC 81 has the common name Genoa White.

 EL – Edible Landscaping: A popular nursery for figs and other fruits.
 Some fig variety strains are attributed to this nursery.

 KK – Keith Karausky: Most notable for the strain of Black Madeira KK.

 FMD – Fig Mosaic Disease: See FMV

 FMV – Fig Mosaic Virus: A common problem with fig trees that can stunt growth and productivity, but many trees overcome the virus with maturity.

 GM – Gorgi M: Gorgi had a very large collection of figs from Malta as well as other varieties.
 His trees were initially identified with GM and a numbered suffix (e.g., GM-125).
 Later, some of his varieties were given more common names.
 For example, GM-172 was given the name Gozo Girl.